 Faculty MentorshipDr.
 Raber is available as a mentor for 2016-2017.
 Dr. Raber is available as a mentor for 2013-2014.
 Dr. Raber is available as a mentor for 2014-2015.
 Dr. Raber is available as a mentor for 2015-2016.

 Summary of Current Research

-Our research focuses on effects of genetic factors, such as apoE, and environmental factors on brain structure and function in experimental mouse models of human neurological diseases.
-Based on what we learn in the mouse models, we try to develop tests and treatment strategies to improve brain function in humans suffering from these diseases.
+Our research focuses on effects of genetic factors, such as apoE, and environmental factors, such as irradiation, drugs of abuse like methamphetamine, and high fat diet, on brain structure and function in experimental mouse models of human neurological diseases.
+Based on what we learn in the mouse models, we try to develop tests and treatment strategies to improve brain function in humans suffering from these conditions.
 Routinely, we use a combination of behavioral, neuroendocrinological, pharmacological, neurochemical, immunohistochemical, cellular, and molecular approaches.

 We developed humanized versions of the mouse object recognition and spatial navigation tests and assess whether they are sensitive to detect effects of sex and apoE4 on cognition in health and disease.
 These tests might be valuable in identifying biomarkers of cognitive function and susceptibility to cognitive impairments.

 Siegel, J.S., Park, B., Raber, J. (2011) Methamphetamine exposure during brain development alters the brain acetylcholine system in adolescent mice.
 Journal of Neurochemistry, 119, 89-99. http://onlinelibrary.wiley.com/doi/10.1111/j.1471-4159.2011.07418.x/full